eschase4/Tech-Blog/README.md

 <a name="technologies"></a>
 ## Technologies

-This app uses node.js, express.js, handlebars, bcrypt, nodemon, mySQL, and Sequelize.
+This app uses handlebars, node.js, express.js, handlebars, bcrypt, nodemon, mySQL, and Sequelize.

 <a name="tests"></a>
 ## Tests